The art of writing is the art of applying the seat of the pants to the seat of the chair.

 Myth #5: “What I write has to be perfect, ” AND/OR “I can’t write anything until I have a perfect thesis statement/intro.”

 Challenge: A first draft (or a second, or a third, or even—egad!—the final product) does not have to be perfect.
 When we write an early draft, we need to turn off our internal critic and just get some words down on the page.
 The great thing about starting early on a writing project is that it leaves us plenty of time for revision, editing, and proofreading; so, we can set ourselves free to just let our writing flow, without worrying about sentence-level concerns such as grammar, punctuation, and style.
-You’ll find some other thoughts on editing in our handouts on proofreading and revision.
+You’ll find some other thoughts on editing in our video on proofreading and our handout on revision.

 Break it down